na-na-hi/renget/archive/6wfys.md

 ##Camera:

 SmoothCam - This is now on the nexus.
 It's *invaluable.* Make sure you get a preset, it's pretty floaty by default.
 If you get weird zooming with AGO, check your FOV offsets and set to 0.
 Recommended presets: Octavian's or SmoothCam Vanilla Enhanced 2.
-Improved Camera - SE's skse based gopro-style 'I can see my bones from here' first person camera.
+Improved Camera SE- skse based gopro-style 'I can see my bones from here' first person camera.
 Now on Nexus.
 *note: Please check your compatibility settings in other mods like Immersive Interactions.*
 Enhanced Death Cam - watch the draugr that killed you t-bag your corpse and fuck your companions, just like real life Improved Alternate Conversation Camera - AIO camera solution for Dialogue.
 Lets you emulate Witcher/Bioware style switching to view player, or can emulate Oblivion/Starfield by forcing 1st person and zooming. *note: use Simple Version for Smoothcam compatibility!*